Community Infrastructure Support - CIS

 - The project’s total budget is EUR 2,300,000; EUR 1,955,000/funded by Government of Denmark and EUR 345,000/funded by United Kingdom.
 The project’s duration is 28 months.

 The "Community Infrastructure Support" (CIS) Project aids Albania in its recovery from the 6.4-magnitude earthquake that struck the country on 26 November 2019.
-51 people were killed and at least 913 others were hurt as a result of the earthquake.
-With a combined population of around 1,185,286 people, eleven municipalities spread across three prefectures (Tirana, Durrës, and Lezha) have experienced varied degrees of damage as a result of the earthquake, with 202,291 individuals being directly or indirectly impacted.
+51 people were killed and at least 913 others were hurt because of the earthquake.
+With a combined population of around 1,185,286 people, eleven municipalities spread across three prefectures (Tirana, Durrës and Lezha) have experienced varied degrees of damage as a result of the earthquake, with 202,291 individuals being directly or indirectly impacted.
 Government reports claimed that 17,090 of the affected residents were forced to leave their homes.
 The Albanian government declared a State of Natural Emergency in the three prefectures for the first time in recent memory.
-Housing (78.5%), the productive (8.4%) and educational (7.5%) sectors are the sectors where the majority of the damages are reported.
+Housing (78.5%), the productive (8.4%) and educational (7.5%) sectors are the sectors where most of the damages are reported.

 3 (three) educational facilities repaired and/or reconstructed in the affected municipality of Durrës, with a strong emphasis on sustainability, inclusiveness, and environmental protection and quality of education environment improved.